KandyMan1990/RPGFramework.Audio/README.md

 Audio is played using Unity's built in audio systems.
 The samples contain a mixer asset that has 16 channels reserved for playing music and 16 channels for sound effects, however this is just an example, a mixer could have 2 channels, it could have 200 channels, 16 and 16 just seemed like a reasonable number that would cover the vast majority of use cases.

+When it comes to looping, be it music or sfx, there should be trailing sound after the loop point in case Unity's audio system overruns the buffer size when processing, e.g. if Unity processes audio in say 64 byte chunks but your audio clip isn't divisible by 64, it could cause noise/pops/clicks or it could cause Unity to think the audio has finished playing and stop looping.
+For music, I've found an additional bar of music generally covers the overflow, and for sfx, at least 1 second past the loop point has stopped any errors occurring.

 ## Music

 The 16 channels give the option of playing music via stems instead of a bounced track, where each stem can send to a realtime reverb bus for live processing of reverb with varying send amounts per stem.